 All that’s left to do now is style them!

-Transforming this wall took some time, and was definitely a bit of a process, but I would not hesitate to do again.
+Transforming this wall took some time, and was definitely a bit of a process, but I would not hesitate to do it again.
 I love how this wall completely transforms my kitchen and gives it just the French Country Farmhouse look I was hoping for.
 They really do look even better than I had imagined that night when I looked over at the kitchen and said, “What if we took those upper cabinets down and put open shelving on that wall?”
 I think it was a pretty fabulous idea, if I do say so myself. 🙂

 Happy painting my friends,